Skip to content

 Key Takeaway: Interfaces use abstract member.
 Classes implement with interface IName with.
 Upcast to interface with :>.

-Why It Matters: Interfaces enable dependency injection and testability.
-Application layers depend on IRepository interface instead of concrete database implementations, allowing test doubles (mocks) to replace real databases during unit testing without code changes.
+Why It Matters: Interfaces enable dependency injection and testability by abstracting dependencies behind contracts.
+Application layers depend on IRepository or IEmailService interfaces instead of concrete implementations, allowing test doubles to replace real databases or external services during unit testing.
+F# object expressions (Example 55) create lightweight interface implementations without class boilerplate, making DI in F# more concise than equivalent C# patterns.

 Example 55: Object Expressions